Pushplaybang/Meteor-schema-templates/readme.md

 ## Getting Started
-includde the package, as well as the collection2 package.
+includ the package, as well as the collection2 package.
 (You may have issues if you're not using the accounts package when included related schema templates)

 ```bash
 meteor add aldeed:collection2